Metastable phase separation and information retrieval in multicomponent mixtures: Thermodynamics of incompressible multicomponent mixtures

 We describe the thermodynamics of an incompressible mixture consisting of $N$ solutes and a solvent.
 We consider the setup for which the temperature, volume, and molar numbers of the components are fixed.
 This setup is often considered in the literature, even though experiments typically are performed at constant pressure and real mixtures are not necessarily incompressible~\cite{atkins2023atkins}.
 The advantage of this setup is that it is compatible with simple continuum models that are easily amenable to spatial simulations~\cite{rubinstein2003polymer}, such as the Flory-Huggins model and its variants~\cite{flory1942thermodynamics, huggins1941solutions, mao2019phase}.

-The thermodynamic state parameters of the mixture in this setup are the temperature, $T$; the volume, $V$; the molar number of the solvent, $M_0$; and the molar numbers of the $N$ solutes, $M_i$, with $i=1,\ldots, N$.
+The thermodynamic state parameters of the mixture in this setup are the temperature, $T$; the volume, $V$; the number of molecules of the solvent, $M_0$; and the number of molecules of the $N$ solutes, $M_i$, with $i=1,\ldots, N$.
 The corresponding thermodynamic potential for these $N+3$ variables is the Helmholtz free energy

 where $\vec{M}=(M_1,\ldots,M_N)$.
 Its differential expression is given by

 where $S$ is the entropy, $p$ the pressure, and $\mu_i$ are the chemical potentials.
 Differential forms for the latter quantities can also be expressed in terms of the state variables.
 For the pressure this gives